 The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the current policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 Following the removal of the U.S. dollar peg, the Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 During the period between July 2008 and June 2010, the Renminbi has traded stably within a narrow range against the U.S. dollar.
-Since June 2010, the Renminbi has started to slowly appreciate further against the U.S. dollar, though there have been periods, especially during 2014, when the U.S. dollar has appreciated against the Renminbi as well.
-It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.
+Since June 2010, the Renminbi has started to slowly appreciate further against the U.S. dollar, though there have been periods, especially during 2014 and 2015, when the U.S. dollar has appreciated against the Renminbi as well.
+It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future .

 In addition, many of our customers pay for our products in currencies other than U.S. dollars but we report our financial results in U.S. dollars and, as a result, our financial results may be impacted by fluctuations in foreign currency exchange rates.
 We sell to customers in over 200 countries and territories.
 If the U.S. dollar appreciates against these foreign currencies, our translation of foreign currency denominated transactions will results in lower net revenues, operating expenses and net income.
-Since January 2014, the U.S. Dollar Index, a measure of the value of the U.S. dollars against a basket of six major world currencies including the euro, has appreciated over 17%.
-In particular, Europe represented the largest region to which our products were sold in 2014 and our net revenues generated from Europe increased to 62.5% of our net revenues in 2014.
-Since January 2014, the U.S. dollars against euros has appreciated over 19%.
+Since January 2014, the U.S. Dollar Index, a measure of the value of the U.S. dollars against a basket of six major world currencies including the euro, has appreciated over 14%.
+In particular, Europe represented the largest region to which our products were sold in 2015 with our net revenues generated from Europe being 59.1% of our net revenues in 2015.
+Since January 2014, the U.S. dollar has, on the whole, been appreciating against the Euro and in March 2015, the Euro fell to a 12-year low against the U.S. dollar with 1 Euro equating 1.05 U.S. dollars.
 We have no hedges against currency risk.
 Fluctuations in foreign currency exchange rates could significantly impact our financial results, which may result in an impact on our share prices.